Childhood amnesia: Cued

 Many studies use cued recall to retrieve memories.
 In its basic form, the experimenter gives the participant a word, and the participant responds with the first memory they think of associated with that word.
 This method has generally estimated the age of offset at about three to five but can vary.
 There are several objections to the cue method.
-One memory is recorded per cue word, so it can be difficult to know whether this memory is their earliest memory or the first memory that popped to mind.
-It may be a problem if participants are not asked to record the earliest memory they can recall which relates to the cue.
+One is that memory is recorded per cue word, so it can be difficult to know whether this memory is their earliest memory or the first that came to mind.
+It may be a problem if participants are not asked to record the earliest memory they can recall that relates to the cue.
 If the experimenter asks the participant to specifically use childhood memories or the earliest memories associated with a cue, the age estimate can be two to eight years.
-Even with this measure, cued recall is only useful for bringing to mind memories formed several months after the introduction of that word into the participant's vocabulary.
-One study performed by Bauer and Larkina (2013) used cued recall by asking children and adults to state a personal memory related to the word and then state the earliest time that it occurred.
+Even with this measure, cued recall is useful only for bringing to mind memories formed several months after the introduction of that word into the participant's vocabulary.
+A 2013 study by Bauer and Larkina used cued recall by asking children and adults to state a personal memory related to the word and then state the earliest time that it occurred.
 The researchers found that the younger children need more prompts or cues.
 For children and adults, the earliest memory retrieval was around three years old.

 Free

 Free recall refers to the specific paradigm in the psychological study of memory where participants study a list of items on a specific trial and are then prompted to recall the items in any order.
-Free recall, in regard to childhood amnesia, is the process by which experimenters ask individuals for their earliest memories, and allow the participant to respond freely.
+In regard to childhood amnesia, free recall is the process by which experimenters ask people for their earliest memories and allow them to respond freely.
 There is no significant difference when people are instructed to recall their earliest memories with cued recall compared to free recall.
-It is thought that a major benefit of free recall is that every question gets answered which may, in turn, elicit memories from an earlier age.
+It is thought that a major benefit of free recall is that every question gets answered, which may, in turn, elicit memories from an earlier age.

 Exhaustive

 In the exhaustive recall method, participants are asked to record all the memories they can access before a specific age.
 This method, like free recall, relies on participants to come up with memories without cues.
-Exhaustive recall yields a better understanding than others on the number of memories surviving from early childhood but can be demanding for the subjects who often have to spend many hours trying to remember events from their childhood.
-No major differences among word cued, interview, focused and exhaustive recall have been found.
+Exhaustive recall yields a better understanding than other methods of the number of memories surviving from early childhood but can be demanding for the subjects, who often have to spend many hours trying to remember events from their childhood.
+No major differences among word-cued, interview, focused, and exhaustive recall have been found.